 Then how do you take down the legions of Hell?
 With a kickass arsenal, that’s how!
 You start the game with a common pistol and if your ammo runs out, then you can punch demons and monsters to death and if that’s not enough, you can also pick up and use a chainsaw with infinite petrol.
 Other weapons you can pick up include the trusty shotgun (perfect for close-range), the Chaingun, the Rocket Launcher (careful with the splash damage), the Plasma Gun and of course, the ultimate weapon, the BFG 9000!

-The original game is divided in 3 episodes (Knee-Deep in the Dead, In the Shores of Hell and Inferno).
+The original game is divided into 3 episodes (Knee-Deep in the Dead, In the Shores of Hell and Inferno).
 There are around 8 or 9 levels per episode (without counting the secret levels).
-The levels are well designed in their majority with a lot of secret areas to discover, different floors and locked doors for which you need to find keys for, which implies some backtracking.
+The levels are well designed in their majority with a lot of secret areas to discover, different floors and locked doors for which you need to find keys, which implies some backtracking.
 But don’t think revisiting previously cleared areas will be safe.
-And if you ever get lost, you can simply press the Tab button to reveal an automap of the current level and you can even grab an automap item which reveals the entire level, including unexplored areas.
+And if you ever get lost, you can simply press the Tab button to reveal an automap of the current level and you can even grab an automap item that reveals the entire level, including unexplored areas.

 At the end of each episode, you’ll find a boss.
 The 1st episode’s bosses are a bit easy (they appear in later episodes as sort of normal enemies) but the 2nd boss is where the difficulty ramps up (especially in the latter difficulty settings) and forces you to adopt a more active playstyle (basically shooting, running and strafing).